canonical/loki-k8s-operator/INTEGRATING.md

 1. Any charm that supports the `loki_push_api` interface.
-This integration is done using the Loki Charm library.
+You can integrate it using the Loki Charm library.
 The documentation of the charm library, available through [Charmhub](https://charmhub.io/loki-k8s) provides further details.
 The information exchanged through the `loki_push` interface can be broken down